Versent/unicreds/README.md

     Delete a credential from the store.
 ```

+# install

+At the moment the easiest way to install this tool is just to download it from the github releases.

 # why

 The number one reason for this port is platform support, getting credstash running on Windows and some older versions of Redhat Enterprise is a pain.
 Golang is fantastic at enabling simple deployment of core tools across a range of platforms with very little friction.